1ntellijosh/1ntellijosh.github.io/readme.md

 > "Game creation keeps on expanding, just like the Universe.
 That is why I keep making games." ― Hideo Kojima

-### A 2d Space Shooter I made using JavaScript, JQuery HTML and CSS.
-I learned a great deal about how to use the canvas element on a web page with this.
+### A 2d Space Shooter

 ### To win you must get through level 10, but the game will continue to go and get harder with more and more enemies.
-If you get 1000 points without dying, your gun upgrades and will again if you get another 1000.
+For every 1000 points you earn without dying, your gun upgrades to a new level.
+Deaths will lower your gun upgrade level by one.
 Run out of health, game over.
-Progress a level and you are granted one health bar.Arrow keys to move, and spacebar to shoot.
+Progress a level and you are granted one health bar.
+Arrow keys to move, and spacebar to shoot.

 ## How to Run